O1ahmad/ansible-role-elasticsearch/README.md

 - `jvm.options` for configuring Elasticsearch JVM settings
 - `log4j2.properties` for configuring Elasticsearch logging

-These files are located in the config directory; which as previously mentioned, the location depends on whether or not the installation is from an archive distribution (tar.gz or zip) or a package distribution (Debian or RPM packages).
+These files are located in the config directory, which as previously mentioned, depends on whether or not the installation is from an archive distribution (tar.gz or zip) or a package distribution (Debian or RPM packages).

 For additional details and to get an idea how each config should look, reference Elastic's official [configuration](https://www.elastic.co/guide/en/elasticsearch/reference/current/settings.html) documentation.